2 Part Course |

 Negotiation Skills Masterclass

-2 Part Course | Learn and develop, both, confidence and self-belief in your inherent negotiation skills
+2 Part Course | Learn and develop both confidence and self-belief in your inherent negotiation skills

 Group of colleagues collaborating on a project and sharing their thoughts and ideas on it

-A one-day course presented over two-half days in a virtual class from 9:30am to 1:00pm UK time
+A one-day negotiation skills training course presented over two-half days in a virtual class from 9:30am to 1:00pm UK time

-Introduction to Negotiation Skills Masterclass
+Part One: Introduction to Negotiation Skills Training

 • What are your strengths and weaknesses when it comes to negotiation?